Social Engineering is The Art of What Three Things?

 Baiting Technique

-In that case, the baiter (cyber-criminal) will give up the malware infected flash drive in a eye-catching areas where victims can easily find out them such as bathrooms, elevators, reception desk, and parking place a targeted company.
+In that case, the baiter (cyber-criminal) will give up the malware-infected flash drive in an eye-catching area where victims can easily find them such as bathrooms, elevators, reception desk, and parking place a targeted company.

-When the curious users plug it into their system and opened the flash drive then they compromised their system with attacker.
+When curious users plug it into their system and open the flash drive then they compromise their system with the attacker.

 In tailgating attack, an attacker looking for entry to a confined area, where access is controlled by electronic access control (e.g. RFID Card) and the attacker has no proper authentication.

-The main focus of this type of social engineering is an attacker to get unauthorized physical access to the restricted area.
+The main focus of this type of social engineering attack is to gain unauthorized physical access to the restricted area.

 Tailgating Technique